naxir/InAppBilling-React-Native/README.md

-**We can test the result with static responses, you can use reserved productids asd defined by Google.**
+**We can test the result with static responses, you can use reserved productids as defined by Google.**
 There are four reserved product IDs for testing static In-app Billing responses:

 **android.test.purchased**